-Stage 3 - This is where students submit their final choice for their four optional subjects.
-At this stage, the subjects will be arranged into four option blocks (see example below).
-Students must choose a first choice and a second choice in each of the four blocks.
+Stage 3 (March 2024) - This is when students submit their final choice for their optional subjects.
+At this stage, the subjects will be arranged into option blocks (see below as an example only).
+Students must choose a first choice and a second choice in each of the blocks.
 In some cases, students may not be awarded a place in their first subject and will be moved to their second choice.
 Therefore, it is important that students carefully consider their second choice in each block.